ava-labs/avalanche-docs/docs/deprecated/tutorials-contest/2022/avalanche-theGraph-index/README.md

 ### Installation

-Open up you MacOs command line utility and run the following command
+Open up you MacOS command line utility and run the following command

 On your home directory, create a new directory and `cd <newdir>` into the directory.
 This is where we will be installing all our project dependencies.